minmarg/ropius0/README.md

 # Using ROPIUS0 for predictions

-   There are two main scripts.
+   The description of the two main scripts follows.
    The first, `srvs/distopred.sh`, is for the prediction of inter-residue distance distributions given a multiple sequence alignment (MSA) only.